visuve/Tunkio/ReadMe.md

 - Wipes files, folders or drives
 - Originally written during the small hours of a boring night
-	- Since then it has bloated a bit
+	- Since then it has bloated a bit...

 ## Folders